Lecture schedule

 Award Ceremony 5pm - 7pm Room A

-7pm – 8pm – Screaming King / Queen Competition – Convention Room
+7pm – 8pm – Screaming King / Queen Competition – Lecture Room

 Be the next Horror Hotel